 Local Authority Building Control

-One last factor to bear in mind is that if your roof needs to be refurbished across 50% or more of the area than further building regulations may apply and you should contact your Local Authority Building Control for further information prior to starting any work.
+A final factor to consider is any further building regulations that may apply.
+If your roof requires refurbishment across 50% or more of the area, you should contact your Local Authority Building Control for more information prior to starting a project.

-And if you do find that you need some new roofing materials you'll find some very competitive prices at Roofing Megastore and feel free to call us if you would like some advice on suitability of different materials.
+If you do find that you need some new roofing materials, you'll find some very competitive prices right here at Roofing Megastore.
+Feel free to call us if you would like some advice on suitability of different materials.
 Reach us by phone on 01295 565565, email us at email@example.com or talk to us on live chat.